cjohansen/pharmacist/README.md

            ::data-source/retries 3}})
 ```

-With this addition, the token will be retried 3 times before causing an error.
+With this addition, the token will be retried 3 times before causing an error -
+_if the result can be retried_, a decision made by the fetch implementation.
+You
-If it does fail, you will still be notified via the channel returned from
+will still be notified via the channel returned from `fill` of failed requests
-`fill`, but the message will look like:
+that are being retried, the message will look like:

 ```clj
 {::result/success? false